Skinner (film): Production

 Iván Nagy hadn't been interested in horror films, but due to the unconventional take Skinner had by having the protagonist be a serial killer Nagy decided to take on the film.
 To research his role as Dennis Skinner, Ted Raimi read up on real life serial killers like John Wayne Gacy and Ted Bundy.

 Release

-Skinner initially premiered at the MIFED Film Festival in Milan from October 24-29, 1993 and was released two years later in United States on home video on July 12, 1995 in both R-rated and unrated versions.
+Skinner initially premiered at the MIFED (Mercato internazionale del film e del documentario) Film Festival in Milan from October 24–29, 1993 and was released two years later in United States on home video on July 12, 1995, in both R-rated and unrated versions.
 A Blu-ray of the movie was released by Severin Films in 2019.

 Reception

 A reviewer for The Roanoke Times in 1995 was critical, writing that when Nagy "gets more graphic, the story becomes bloody, sickening and more predictable.
 The really gory moments - meant to be frightening - could almost have come from a Troma "Toxic Avenger" movie."

 Modern critics have been mixed.
 Bloody Disgusting did a retrospective on Skinner in 2023, stating that "With a little narrative direction, a few cut scenes (maybe one character completely) and a better ending, the film could have reached the cult status of something like William Lustig’s Maniac.
 Not to be, however, as it never really figures out how to land."
 Dread Central also reviewed the movie, noting that they found the dialogue and murder scenes disappointing but that "Despite some of these shortcomings, the film is highly entertaining and shockingly well done for a picture shot in around two weeks with little money."